Double projection for reconstructing dynamical systems: between stochastic and deterministic regimes: Introduction

 \section{Introduction}

 Many scientific fields are concerned with building mathematical models of dynamical systems underlying the observed data.
-Over the last decade, works using artificial neural networks to achieve this goal in data-driven fashion have emerged, showing considerable promise \citep{DurstewitzEtAl23,LegaardEtAl23}.
-Compared with the related task of time series prediction, the problem of dynamical system reconstruction (DSR) is distinguished by the following aspects: focus on the long-term dynamics of the trained system, an interest in the interpretable structure of the variables and the latent space, or reasoning and analysis of the learned system by the conceptual and computational tools from the dynamical system theory.
+Over the last decade, works using artificial neural networks to achieve this goal in a data-driven fashion have emerged, showing considerable promise \citep{DurstewitzEtAl23,LegaardEtAl23}.
+Compared with the related task of time series prediction, the problem of dynamical system reconstruction (DSR) is differentiated by the following aspects: focus on the long-term dynamics of the trained system, an interest in the interpretable structure of the variables and the latent space, and reasoning and analysis of the learned system by the conceptual and computational tools from dynamical system theory.

+Many of the influential DSR approaches assume that the underlying dynamics is deterministic \citep{BruntonEtAl16,PandarinathEtAl18,ChenEtAl18a,HessEtAl23}.
+Indeed, finding a deterministic model that can accurately predict future behavior, matches the long-term properties observed in the data, and correctly generalizes to new conditions can be viewed as the ultimate goal of DSR.
+To capture the long-term dependencies and patterns present in the data, the training methods for deterministic models often use multi-step prediction.
+Such an approach, however, can lead to exploding or vanishing gradients and unstable training, especially for chaotic systems.
+To alleviate the problem, teacher forcing strategies for dynamical system reconstruction have been developed and analyzed \citep{MikhaeilEtAl22,HessEtAl23}.